Dynamic programming on bipartite tree decompositions: Introduction

-\item In view of the definition of bipartite tree decompositions, it seems natural to consider, instead of bipartite graphs as the ``free part'' of the bags, any graph class $\Hcal$.
-This leads to the more general definition of \emph{1-$\Hcal$-tree decomposition} and \emph{1-$\Hcal$-treewidth} (cf. \autoref{def}), with 1-$\{\emptyset\}$-treewidth being equivalent to the usual treewidth and 1-$\Bcal$-treewidth being the bipartite treewidth if $\Bcal$ is the class of bipartite graphs.
+\item In view of the definition of bipartite tree decompositions, it seems natural to consider any graph class $\Hcal$, instead of bipartite graphs, as the ``free part'' of the bags.
+This leads to the more general definition of \emph{1-$\Hcal$-tree decomposition} and \emph{1-$\Hcal$-treewidth} (cf. \autoref{sec_tw}), with 1-$\{\emptyset\}$-treewidth being equivalent to the usual treewidth and 1-$\Bcal$-treewidth being the bipartite treewidth if $\Bcal$ is the class of bipartite graphs.
 We introduce these more general definitions because our dynamic programming technologies easily extend to 1-$\Hcal$-treewidth.
-It also seems natural to consider, instead of allowing at most one ``bipartite vertex'' in each adhesion, allowing any number $q$ of them.
+It also seems natural to generalize by allowing any number $q$ of ``bipartite vertices'' in the adhesion, instead of just one.
+It corresponds, in \autoref{fig_bipartite_decomposition}, to replacing the ``$\le 1$'' with ``$\le q$''.
 For $q=0$, this corresponds to the $\Hcal$-treewidth defined in \cite{EibenGHK21meas} (see also \cite{JansenK21fpta,AgrawalKLPRSZ22Deleting} on the study of $\Hcal$-treewidth for several instantiations of $\Hcal$).
 However, as mentioned above, while 1-$\Bcal$-treewidth is closed under odd-minors (\autoref{lem:closed-under-om}), this is not the case anymore for $q\geq 2$ (\autoref{lem:not-closed-under-om}).
 For $q \geq 2$, some problems remain intractable even when $H$ is not bipartite.
 As an illustration of this phenomenon, we prove that {\sc $H$-Scattered-Packing} (where there cannot be an edge in $G$ among the copies of $H$ to be packed) is {\sf para-NP}-complete parameterized by $q$-$\Bcal$-treewidth for $q\geq 2$ even if $H$ is {\sl not} bipartite (\autoref{lem-paraNP-non-bip}). \end{itemize}

 In the statements of the running time of our algorithms, we always let $n$ (resp. $m$) be the number of vertices (resp. edges) of the input graph of the considered problem.